Big Rigs: Over the Road Racing is a "racing" "game" for the PC, developed and released by Stellar Stone in 2003.

 - And Now for Someone Completely Different: It's actually possible to take control of your opponent in the middle of the race by pressing tab twice.
 This is pretty much the only way for that poor driver to win the game.
 Not that it matters for you, as you still get the "YOU'RE WINNER !" trophy.

-- Artistic License – Physics: Countless examples, but most notably what happens when you throw your rig into reverse.
+- Artistic License Physics: Countless examples, but most notably what happens when you throw your rig into reverse.
 Your truck will gradually accelerate faster and faster as you hold the reverse button - way beyond the 60 miles per hour limit of going forward.
-After almost an hour of holding that button down, you will eventually reach the golden speed of 12.3 undecillion (1.23E37) miles per hour.
+After almost an hour of holding that button down, you will eventually reach the golden speed of 12.3 undecillion (1.23E37) miles per hournote .
 To put this in perspective, the speed of light in a vacuum is only 671 million (6.71E8) miles per hour, meaning that you are travelling approximately an almighty 18.3 OCTILLION (1.83e+29) TIMES FASTER THAN LIGHT.
 If you were travelling at the top speed a truck in the game can reverse, you could cross the entire known universe in under 160 picoseconds (and destroy it as well).
 And yet, your truck will stop on a dime, inertia be damned to hell, if you lift your finger off the reverse button at any point in your dimension-killing faster-than-light backwards trucking adventure.